cathiele/rpngo/USER_GUIDE.md

 ### Viewing Variables

-You can use `vlist` to list all assigned variables.
+You can use `v.list` to list all assigned variables.
 There is also a special window view that can list variables that is described later.

 ### Variables Can Be Stacks